 Phishing is an email scam targeting an individual, but on a larger scale, millions of people receive one or more of these every day.
 Phishing emails tend to focus on tricking someone into clicking on a link and entering a username, password, or other information that is tracked or entered into a non-legitimate website.

-Unfortunately, phishing attempts in general are on the rise, (not just appearing to come from Rackspace).
+Unfortunately, phishing attempts in general are on the rise.
 Here are a few reminders about best practices with email:

 - If ever in doubt (phishing, whaling, spoofing), pick up the phone and talk to the person sending to see if the action being requested via email is legitimate.
 Clients can always call us with questions or concerns.